ValeriiLindenPy/SerbiaEstateEvaluation/README.md

 | šonsi                  | 6     | 99800.00   | 64890     | 144200    | 32483.98  |
 | železnička stanica     | 17    | 122234.12  | 77250     | 270000    | 53046.68  |

+### The table provides statistics on real estate prices for various districts.
+Here's a brief overview:

+- **Count**: Indicates the number of properties available in each district.
+- **Mean Price**: Represents the average price of properties in the district.
+- **Min Price**: Shows the lowest price observed in the district.
+- **Max Price**: Indicates the highest price observed in the district.
+- **Price Std**: Reflects the standard deviation of prices within the district.

 ## Price per m² and Size (m²) distribution by numers of room

+### Conclusions:

+- The plot illustrates an obvious tendency of properties to shift towards higher values in terms of size as the number of rooms increases.
+This suggests that properties with more rooms tend to have larger sizes.
+- Regardless of the number of rooms, there is a noticeable clustering of price per square meter values between €1500 to €3500.
+This indicates a common price range across different property sizes, suggesting consistent pricing trends in the real estate market in Novi Sad.

 ![Rooms Plot](img/rooms_plot.jpg)

 ## Mean Price per District (Sorted by Mean Price)

+- We can observe the common trend where properties closer to the historical center tend to have higher prices, indicating the influence of location on property values.
+- Some outliers such as Lipov Gaj or Jugovićevo appear at the top of the list, primarily due to the lack of data rather than indicative of exceptionally high property prices in those areas.

 ![Rooms Plot](img/mean_by_district.png)